Jwely/espa-api/AVAILABLE_PRODUCTS.md

 ### Notes
 Statistics and plotting are available for all ESPA output products.

-MODIS products are not generally available for additional processing levels as they have already been processed to a level beyond level 1 by the datasource: MODIS 09 series is at surface reflectance and the 13 series is NDVI.
+MODIS products are not generally available for additional processing levels as they have already been processed to a level beyond level 1 by the datasource: MODIS 09 series is at surface reflectance and the 13 series is NDVI/EVI.